cal-poly-csc530-2214/program-analysis-using-constraints-james-josh/README.md

 We spent time thinking about and discussing it, but we never got around to generating any constraints.
-It is a difficult task, and, although we did not complete it, we learned while just grappling with the problem.
+It is a difficult task, and, although we did not complete it, we learned while grappling with the problem.

 It was very interesting to learn how simple programs can be reduced to satisfiability problems, which can then be efficiently solved.